DivyamThacker/Tico-A_version_control_system/README.md

 ## ticolib.py: This script implements some of the commands of git

-Commands implemented : init , add , status, commit, rmcommit, rmadd, push, create_user, set_user, help, checkout, log
+Commands implemented : init , add , status, commit, rmcommit, rmadd, push, create_user, set_user, help, checkout, log, revert

 1. To get help with each command type :